MasssiveJuice08/morrowind-modding-with-massivejuice/src/site/notes/01 Fleeting Notes/Ald-Ruhn Colour-Palette.md

 ## About

 These are a series of textures used on the landscape, buildings and flora around [[Ald-Ruhn\|Ald-Ruhn]], the seat of #House-Redoran.
 Specifically, these are AI-upscaled versions from Remiros' [Intelligent Textures](https://www.nexusmods.com/morrowind/mods/47469).
-I assembled this gallery as a reference while working on a [[00 Projects/Dioramas/Redoran Hut Diorama - Birthday Present for my Sister\|Redoran Hut Diorama]] for my sister.
+I assembled this gallery as a reference while working on a [[00 Projects/Dioramas/Redoran Hut Diorama - a Gift for my Sister\|Redoran Hut Diorama]] for my sister.

 ### Landscape Textures: